The following information describes the branch’s research programs and program areas.

 PPB uses a wide range of grants and cooperative agreements to support research in this area, including support for the following multicenter networks:

-PPB supports basic and clinical studies concerned with the causes, prevention, treatment, and medical management of conditions associated with or resulting from birth and the newborn period including:
+PPB supports basic and clinical studies on the causes, prevention, treatment, and medical management of conditions associated with or resulting from birth and the newborn period including:

 - Birth asphyxia and hypoxic ischemic encephalopathy